diningeachox/chronite_corp/docs/gameplay.md

 7. Produces Infrachronite. (was Slowium.)

-8. Produces Metacrystals Takes Computronium and Hyperchronite as inputs.
+8. Produces Metacrystals.
+Takes Computronium and Hyperchronite as inputs.
 Has low input maxes.

 # Initially Unexplored Planets

-First Tier.
 Exploration will randomly pick one of the non hostile planets within a tier.
-Hostile planets within a tier will revealed at the same time that
+Hostile planets within a tier will be revealed at the same time that one of the last two planets in a tier is revealed.

+# First Tier.

 9. Produces Deuterium.
 No inputs.